-Unit 5 Living in a Glo balised World : Introduction A Introduction to Introduction to the concept of Globalisation В "Toys" by Rola Toys" by Roland Barthes (Essay) С "Zero-Sum Game" by Bidhas Sen (Fiction) Mode of exami-nation Theory Weightage CA MTE ETE Dis-tribution 30% 20% 50% Text book/s Individual and S Individual and Society: An Anthology Other Refer- Relevant materi al will be provi ded by the course instructor ences
+Unit 5 Living in a Globalised World: Introduction

+A Introduction to the concept of Globalisation

+В "Toys" by Roland Barthes (Essay)

+С "Zero-Sum Game" by Bidhas Sen (Fiction)

+Mode of exami-nation Theory

+Weightage Dis-tribution CA MTE ETE

+30% 20% 50%

+Text book/s Individual and Society: An Anthology

+Other Refer- Relevant material will be provided by the course instructor

+ences

-Huma Social Progr BA(P BA(H Science ol: School of anities & ISciences ram: Program)/ I)Political ce, So- ciology, nology, History Batch : 2018-2021 Current Academic Year: 2018-2019 BA(P BA(H Scien rogram)/ I)Political ce, So- ciology, Current Academic Year: 2018-2019 Psych Branc ch: Semester: II 1 Course Code BHI 101 2 Course Title History of India from ancient times to 750 CE 3 Credits 6 Contact Hours(L-T- P) 5-1-0 Course Type Compulsory Course Objectiv e To make the students aware of the history of India from ancient times to a certaintime period as mentioned.
+Beyond Boundaries Hur ool: School of manities & ialSciences Batch : 2019-2022 Program: BA(Program)/ BA(H)Political Science, So- ciology, Psychology, History Current Academic Year: 2019-2020 Bra nch: Semester: II 1 Course Code BHI 101 2 Course Title History of India from ancient times to 750 CE 3 Credits 6 4 Contact Hours(L-T- P) 5-1-0 Course Type Compulsory 5 Course Objectiv e To make the students aware of the history of India from ancient times to a certaintime period as mentioned.
 To infer the ancient Indian society and polity.
 To interpret the economic developments of ancient India.
 To get familiar with the intellectual discourse of ancient India.
-Course Outcome s CO1: The students will be able to illustrate the knowledge of history of India from theancient times.
+6 Course Outcome s CO1: The students will be able to illustrate the knowledge of history of India from theancient times.
 CO2: The students will be able to classify the basic themes, concepts, chronology andthe Scope of Indian History.
 CO3: The students will be able to acquaint them with the range of issues related IndianHistory and its distinctive eras.
 CO4: The students will be able to allow them scope for further research in the domainand to study further in the applied field of history as archaeologist.
 CO5: The students will be able to critically recognize the Social, Political, Economicand Cultural aspects of History.
-Course Descrip-tion This course would educate the students on the importance of history, the chronology of events and how history is written.
+7 Course Descrip-tion This course would educate the students on the importance of history, the chronology of events and how history is written.
 It will also highlight different notions of history in ancient India that have been created by different travellers/writers/empires and how has that affected/changed the social and cultural setting of the times that have followedthereafter.
 Starting from Stone ages, Indus valley civilisation, Vedic age, Mahajanapa-das, Buddhism, Jainism, Maurya, and Guptas, it shapes our understanding of how society, polity, culture and administration has come to be since the evolution of hman-kind.
-8 Outline syllabus
+8 Outline syllabus 3